Snowflake Cortex Agents

 - DataHub Cloud v1.0.2+ (required for OAuth2 + DCR on the MCP endpoint)

-- A Snowflake account with Cortex Agents / Snowflake Intelligence enabled
+- A Snowflake account with Cortex Agents / Snowflake CoWork enabled

 - A Snowflake user with the